We need the Ocean. We love the seas. But because they’re in trouble, we are too.

 We love people who take the initiative and learn by doing.
 Who punch above their weight and make things happen.
 We hire for the long-term and will give you as much responsibility as you can handle.

-We're currently hiring a Government & Institution Lead - you can download the job description here.
+We're currently hiring a Writer and Content Manager for our Clean Blue Paros project - you can download the job description here.

 If you think this sounds like the perfect role for you, please send a copy of your CV and a one-page cover letter outlining your suitability for the job to [email protected]

-Please submit your application by 1st November but note that we may close submissions early if the right pool of candidates has been identified.
+Please submit your application by 30th November - but the sooner the better, as we may close submissions early if the right pool of candidates has been identified!